The Best Electric Pressure Washers: Reviews and Tips for Buying

 Two Critical Ratings

-Although higher pressure cleans faster, don't allow small differences in psi to drive your decision on which machine to buy.
-You probably won't notice much difference between 2,800 and 3,000 psi, for example.
-The gas models we tested range from 2,500 psi to 3,100 psi; the electrics from 1,700 to 1,800 psi.
+Although higher pressure cleans faster, don’t allow small differences in psi to drive your decision on which machine to buy based on pressure washer reviews.
+You probably won’t notice much difference between 2,800 and 3,000 psi, for example.
+The gas models we tested range from 2,500 psi to 3,100 psi; for the electric power washer reviews from 1,700 to 1,800 psi.

 What They Can and Can’t Do